a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 {{< linked_image img1 >}}

 You should spend some time testing all of the endpoints.
-If you need a refresher
+If you need a refresher on requesting and retrieiving an access token, and how to use the access token to send a request for a protected resource, refer to [this step-by-step explanation in Part 4](/series/flask-api-tutorial/part-4/#swagger-ui)

 ## Checkpoint

+At long last, we have implemented all of the required features for this project.
+However, that does not mean that

 <div class="requirements">
   <p class="title complete">User Management/JWT Authentication</p>